LVMH confident on 2011 as Q3 sales rise

 PARIS LVMH (LVMH.PA), the world's biggest luxury group, posted forecast-beating third-quarter sales growth on Tuesday and said it was confident for the rest of 2011, showing no signs of a slowdown in the luxury industry despite the slowing economy.

-The company said like-for-like sales rose 15 percent to 6.01 billion euros (5.26 billion pounds) in the three months to September 30, beating the average estimate in a Reuters poll of 10 analysts for 5.8 billion.
+The company said like-for-like sales rose 15 percent to 6.01 billion euros (5 billion pounds) in the three months to September 30, beating the average estimate in a Reuters poll of 10 analysts of 5.8 billion.

 "The third quarter showed a continuation of the trend evident since the start of the year," LVMH said in a statement.
 "The momentum continued in Asia, Europe and the United States, while Japan returned to growth over the period."

-The maker of Louis Vuitton handbags added the first nine months of the year confirmed its confidence for the remainder of 2011.
+The maker of Louis Vuitton handbags added that the first nine months of the year had confirmed its confidence for the remainder of 2011.

-The comments by LVMH echoed those of British luxury goods group Burberry (BRBY.L), which said last week it had seen "consistent strong brand momentum and business growth," and that there was no evidence of a slowdown.
+The comments by LVMH echoed those of British luxury goods group Burberry (BRBY.L), which said last week it had seen "consistent strong brand momentum and business growth" and that there was no evidence of a slowdown so far.

-"(LVMH) isn't giving an outlook, as per usual, but it is confident," CM-CIC analyst Merav Atlani wrote in a note.
-He said the sales figures beat his expectations thanks in part to Louis Vuitton's growth and the strength of watch brands Tag Heuer and Hublot.

-Consultancy Bain & Co said on Monday the growth outlook for the global luxury goods industry in 2011 was stronger than it was in spring, despite worries about economic conditions.
+Consultancy Bain & Co said on Monday that the growth outlook for the global luxury goods industry in 2011 was now stronger than it was in spring, despite worries about economic conditions.

-LVMH said it benefited from contributions from Italian jeweller Bulgari, which it bought this year, and whose results were consolidated for the first time during the third quarter.
+LVMH said it benefited from contributions from Italian jeweller Bulgari, which it bought earlier this year and whose results were consolidated for the first time during the third quarter.

 Nine-month sales jumped 76 percent at the group's watch and jewellery division, with like-for-like growth of 26 percent, LVMH said.